-Have you ever played a song that made you cry just because the music knew what you had no words to express, even when you could not explain it yourself?
+Have you ever played a song that made you cry just because the lyrics of the song are just saying out what you had no words to express?
 That is the power of music.
 Music is not just about the sound or just the entertainment, it does not just entertain, it is memory, emotion, comfort, healing and connection.

 How Music Helps Us Heal Emotionally